 Give your child choices and respect their wishes

 When you can, give your child the chance to make their own choices that are meaningful to them and acceptable for you.
 If your child has a chance to make choices it helps them:

 Ask questions that help your child solve problems on their own

-When parents hear their child has a problem, it’s tempting to take over and solve it.
-But this doesn't help your child to find solutions on their own.
-Try asking questions that will help them solve problems, such as:
+It’s tempting to take over and give a solution when you hear that your child has a problem.
+But this doesn't help your child find solutions on their own.
+Try asking questions that will help them solve problems.
+For example:

-“What do you think you can do about this?” or
+- “What do you think you can do about this?”

-Even if children can already read, they still love reading stories out loud.
+Even if your child can already read, they’ll still love reading with you.
 Take turns reading out loud with your child.
-Reading out loud is a way to share something enjoyable and learn about other people.
-For example, stories can show us how people deal with common issues like making or losing friends or handling conflicts.
+Reading aloud is a way to share something enjoyable and learn about other people.
+For example, stories can show us how people deal with common issues like making or losing friends, handling conflicts, or dealing with difficult emotions.
 Talk to your child about what they like to read.
 Ask your child’s teacher or a librarian to recommend stories on themes that interest you and your child.